My counselling focus is to support adults who are experiencing grief, loss and trauma.

 I have joined the mental health team at PRANCE Therapeutic Equestrian Centre in Port Elgin, Ontario bringing both my clinical experience in private practice and specialized training with equine and certification from EAGALA, to provide an in person, evidence-based model of counselling to the community.
 Complimenting the variety of equine therapeutic programs PRANCE offers, equine assisted therapy is now recognized and supported by most major insurance companies providing a unique alternative form of counselling and aims to reduce symptoms of trauma, grief, loss, anxiety, depression and other stress-related issues.
 All ages.

-For more information, please contact the Coordinator of the Equine Facilitated Wellness Program:
+For more information, please contact the Equine Facilitated Wellness Program (EFW):

 [email protected]